 Welcome to the Lorne Artillery Rocks Fishing Guide.
 The Lorne Artillery Rocks is a wonder along the great ocean road beyond the popular township of Lorne.
 A stunning drive with epic views but it’s not the easiest location to find with poor signage.
 Once you locate it walk down the stairs to the fishing spot.
-A natural rock formation likely caused by volcanic rock.
-Its a beautiful scenic location but it’s a tough spot to fish with crashing waves, and a slippery rocky surface but this spot is renowned for exceptional salmon fishing.
+A natural rock formation is likely caused by volcanic rock.
+It’s a beautiful scenic location but it’s a tough spot to fish with crashing waves, and a slippery rocky surface this spot is renowned for exceptional salmon fishing.

 Things to do at Lorne

 Lorne is a very popular holiday destination with plenty of outdoor activities for the family.
 There are many clean beaches including the main beach which is monitored by the local life-saving club, then there is Scotchman’s hill beach and Shelly beach.
-Then you can explore Lorne natural beauty and wonders with some amazing waterfalls including Erskine Falls, Won Wondah falls, Henderson falls, Phantom falls, Sheoak falls & Cumberland falls.
-There are plenty of beautiful scenic walks including Teddy’s lookout, Queens park walk, St Georges river walks, Stony Creek walk and the historic bridge walk.
+Then you can explore Lorne’s natural beauty and wonders with some amazing waterfalls including Erskine Falls, Won Wondah falls, Henderson falls, Phantom falls, Sheoak falls & Cumberland falls.
+There are plenty of beautiful scenic walks including Teddy’s lookout, Queens park walk, St Georges river walks, Stony Creek walk, and the historic bridge walk.
 There are also many places perfect for a picnic or BBQ.

 Lorne is also well known for the great ocean road which was finished in 1932.
-A 243-kilometre winding road carefully built between hillsides and surf beaches is a true wonder of Victoria.
+A 243-kilometer winding road carefully built between hillsides and surf beaches is a true wonder of Victoria.
 Starting from Torquay and finishing near Warnambool.
-Along the journey, you will pass beautiful beaches, remarkable lookouts, vibrant townships, waterfalls, light towers, and finish near the 12 apostles.
+Along the journey, you will pass beautiful beaches, remarkable lookouts, vibrant townships, waterfalls, and light towers, and finish near the 12 apostles.

 Fishing Lorne Artillery Rocks